EternalBlue3/Keyboard-AI/README.md

 This code in this repository is based off of this video: https://www.youtube.com/watch?v=EOaPb9wrgDY

 I started with a brute force approach of generating millions of permutations of the QWERTY keyboard to see if I could find the best one.
 Some quick math shows that this is not feasible as there are 30! permutations of the QWERTY keyboard.
 Instead, I decided to take the keyboard from Adumb's video (RSTLNE), and generate permutations of that.
+The code can be found in the file "brute_force_v1.py."

 Here is the output of the brute force program after the first 2 million permutations:
 ```
 ---------------------------------------------
 QWERTY keyboard: